-- Violation of published College policies, rules, regulations including but not limited to, parking, smoking, commercial solicitation, distribution of literature, sexual harassment, and campus posting rules. - Violation of federal, state, or local laws.
-In all cases of alleged violations of public law or student code of conduct, the College reserves the right to review the allegations and exercise disciplinary sanctions (if any) in addition to any proceedings that occur as matter of public law. - Aiding or abetting any violation of federal law, state law, or local ordinance.
+- TABLE OF CONTENTS - Violation of published College policies, rules, regulations including but not limited to, parking, smoking, commercial solicitation, distribution of literature, sexual harassment, and campus posting rules. - Violation of federal, state, or local laws.
+In all cases of alleged violations of public law or student code of conduct, the College reserves the right to review the allegations and exercise disciplinary sanctions (if any) in addition to any proceedings that occur as matter of public law. - Aiding or abetting any violation of federal law, state law, or local ordinance. - If students fail to follow any health directive gudelines, they may be suspended for student conduct violation.